sowebdev/mageunit/README.md

 ### Factory methods

 Magento makes use of factory methods (Mage::getModel(), Mage::helper()...) to build new instances of a class.
-Using the frameworks methods it is possible to easily configure objects that should be returned by such calls.
+Using MageUnit's methods it is possible to easily configure objects that should be returned by such calls.

 #### Models